Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-To obtain the full transition matrix shown in Fig.~\ref{f:F1}a), the effects of the strong interaction in the final state must now be taken into account.
-In particular, we first need to evaluate the $T$-matrices that are associated with the square diagram in Fig.~\ref{f:F1}a) and which account for meson-meson scattering.
-Here we follow the approach offered by CHPT, following \cite{JAO97} and briefly summarizing the essential points.
-The meson pairs $(K\bar K)^{I}$, $(\pi\pi)^{I}$ and $(\pi^0\eta)^{I}$ of good isospin $I$, interact in the final state via $4$--point vertices given by \cite{JAOgg} \footnote{Since we define the vertex diagrams by $iV_{ij}$ the sign of this $V_{ij}$ is the negative of those listed in \cite{JAO97}.}
+To obtain the full transition matrix shown in panel (a) of Fig.~\ref{fF1}, the effects of the strong interaction in the final state must now be taken into account.
+In particular, we first need to evaluate the $T$-matrices that are associated with the square diagram in Fig.~\ref{fF1} and which account for meson--meson scattering.
+Here, we follow the approach offered by ChPT, following \cite{JAO97}, and summarize the essential points.
+For recent reviews of this topic, see \cite{JAO20201, JAO20202}.